 Welcome from the Principal

 I want to welcome all of you, new and returning students, to the Royal Conservatoire of Scotland.
 Like you, I recently made the choice to come to this great institution.
 It may be that we chose to come to RCS for similar reasons: the intensity and energy of the students and staff, the unique combination of all the performing arts and production, the quality of instruction and caring nature of the staff or the unique placement of the RCS as Scotland’s national conservatoire.
-Whatever your reason, I am delighted to be learning alongside all of you about what makes studying music, drama, dance, musical theatre, screen, and production so special here in Glasgow.
+Whatever your reason, I am delighted to be learning alongside all of you about what makes studying music, drama, dance, musical theatre, film, and production so special here in Glasgow.

 I believe what makes it special is all of you.
 Your contributions will echo in our halls long after you complete your studies.
 The discoveries and insights you gain into your art will be even more significant because you will do so among friends.
 You will share the excitement in the large scale – of a new production, a new ensemble, a new set; and you will find joy in the small scale – turning a phrase eloquently, perfecting a pas de chat and plumbing the depths of a complex character.
 I cannot wait to see and hear the results of your hard work and I wish you all the best for what should prove to be some of the most exciting years of your lives.